springfall2008/batpred/docs/customisation.md

 **best_soc_max** (_expert mode_) sets the maximum charge level (in kWh) for charging during each slot.
 A value of 0 disables this feature.

-**combine_charge_slots** (_expert mode_) controls if charge slots of > 30 minutes can be combined.
+**combine_charge_slots** Controls if charge slots of > 30 minutes can be combined.
 When disabled they will be split up, increasing run times but potentially more accurate for planning.
-Not recommended to set to False when best_soc_min set to True or all slots will be kept.
-The default is disabled (False)
+Turn this off if you want to enable ad-hoc import during long periods of higher rates but you wouldn't charge normally in that period (e.g. pre-charge at day rate before a saving session).
+The default is enable (True)

 **combine_discharge_slots** (_expert mode_) Controls if discharge slots of > 30 minute can be combined.
 When disabled they will be split up, increasing run times but potentially more accurate for planning.
 The default is disabled (False)